 The venue is St Margaret’s College, 333 Leith St, Dunedin, University of Otago campus.

-The School begins Friday evening at 5:30 pm with a cocktail function and opening by the Minister of Foreign Affairs, Hon.
-Murray McCully, and finishes Sunday at 4:45 pm.
+The School begins Friday evening at 5:30 pm with a cocktail function and finishes Sunday at 4:45 pm.

 The organisers gratefully acknowledge the assistance of the following organisations and agencies: